Sample the Tropical Fruit Available in Puerto Rico

 - Soursop (guaynabana) — This is an odd-looking fruit (one the bottom left of the first picture above).
 Kinda heart-shaped with soft spikes all over the outside.
 It should be dark green when ripe and give slightly when pressed.
 The flavor is sweet with a slightly sour taste.
 The fruit sometimes has a grainy texture.
 There are many brown seeds distributed throughout the fruit.

 - Pineapple (piña) — There are many varieties of pineapples.
-They are ripe when yellowish and give just slightly when pressed.
+Some will be green, others are yellowish when ripe, but they should give just slightly when pressed.
+Eiher color, look for large rounded “eyes”.
 Ripe pineapples are sweet.
 See if you can find small varieties — those are especially sweet and, depending on the variety, may not have a core (meaning you can just slice it and eat it).

 - Star Apple (caimito) — I have the green variety, but there is also a purple variety.
 They should give slightly when ripe.
 Serve them chilled.
 To eat them, cut them open quickly and scoop out the insides.
 The skin contains latex that will make your lips sticky!
 You’ll find a few black seeds inside.